 Furosemide (Lasix) -- Some researchers think Asian ginseng may interfere with Lasix, a diuretic (water pill) that helps the body get rid of excess fluid.

-Other medications -- Asian ginseng may interact with medications that are processed by the liver.
-If you take any medications, ask your doctor before taking Asian ginseng.
+Other medications -- Asian ginseng may interact with medications that are broken down by the liver.
+To be safe, if you take any medications, ask your doctor before taking Asian ginseng.

 Adams LL, Gatchel RJ.
 Complementary and alternative medicine: applications and implications for cognitive functioning in elderly populations.
 Alt Ther.
 2000;7(2):52-61.